harvard-dce/mh-opsworks/README.md

     ./bin/rake cluster:new

     # Edit the currently active cluster config with the editor specified in $EDITOR
+    # This also pushes relevant changes to the active cluster and app in AWS -
+    # for instance the revisions used for the custom chef repo and/or the application.
     ./bin/rake cluster:edit

     # See info about the currently active cluster